Kerbas-ad-astra/SMURFF/README.md

 Feel free to suggest other "real-ish" addons!
 To give you some idea of what I'm looking for, addons suggested with SMURFF shall adhere to the following criteria:

-1. They shall not require individual parts to be configured in order to function (as e.g. RealFuels does) -- if an addon can't work out-of-the-box with any other addons that people use, it doesn't belong in RishA.
+1. They shall not require individual parts to be configured in order to function (as e.g. RealFuels does) -- if an addon can't work out-of-the-box with any other addons that people use, it doesn't belong on the list.
 (I guess AntennaRange could be said to violate this, since antennas do need their ranges configured individually, but antennas aren't that common and AR doesn't stop non-patched antennas from working, so I'm okay with including it.)
 2. They shall improve the realism of some aspect of KSP that is not very or not at all realistic.
 (KSP has no life support whatsoever, so USI-LS is included, but it has mildly realistic aerodynamic and heating systems, so FAR and Deadly Reentry are not.)

 Of course, criterion zero is that I won't suggest an addon that I don't like and use (or have used or considered using) myself.  :)